Finding Card Shops in Small Towns and Rural Areas

 Drive for the Good Shops

-Card Shows Are the Rural Collector's Best Friend
+Card Shows Are Your Best Friend

-Online Becomes Your Primary Channel
+Online Becomes Primary

 Build Your Own Local Scene

-Leverage Regional Facebook Groups
+Leverage Facebook Groups

 Make the Most of What You Have